tr1s/.dotfiles/README.md

 find .dotfiles -name ".DS_Store" -depth -exec rm -f {} \;
 ```

-Learn more—like how to use a custom ignore list, or handle conflicting files—by checkout out **Dreams of Autonomy's** [video](https://youtu.be/y6XCebnB9gs) on the subject

 ## Relevant links

+Learn more—like how to use a custom ignore list, or handle conflicting files—by checkout out **Dreams of Autonomy's** [video on the GNU Stow](https://youtu.be/y6XCebnB9gs).

 - [Stow has forever changed the way I manage my dotfiles](https://youtu.be/y6XCebnB9gs)
 - [~/.dotfiles in 100 Seconds](https://youtu.be/r_MpUP6aKiQ)